ArtKop/AcoBotWebVersion/readme.md

 - [Camera](https://www.flir.eu/products/blackfly-s-usb3/)

-  The camera is mounted above the vibration generator and the plate on a metallic platform with a full top-view of the plate.
+  The camera is mounted on a metallic platform above the vibration generator and the plate to provide a top-view of the plate.
 The camera is used to take images of the plate from above.

   - Model: Point Grey BlackFly
   - Specs: See Section 5